 By consistently carrying out an effective PREFLIGHT this should uncover any possible irregularities.
-For that reason attention should be drawn to the AOI section 4 to the preflight checklists.
-The maintenance of the aircraft should be carried out adhering to the component replacement cycle of each sub-component (Section X of this manual).
+For that reason attention should be drawn to the AOI section 4.4 and 4.5 to the preflight checklists.
+The maintenance of the aircraft should be carried out adhering to the component replacement cycle of each sub-component in Section 2.3.5 of this manual.

-2.3.2.1 Initial Fifty (50) Hour Maintenance and Inspection
+2.3.2.1 Fifty (50) Hour Interval Maintenance and Inspection

 - 1. Remove the engine cowling (if applicable) and rear section cowling. - 2.
-Remove the seat pan - 3.
+Remove the seat pan. - 3.
 Tools and materials necessary to perform this inspection are listed in section 1.1 of this manual.

-Туре Action Description Personnel Authorized Line Maintenance Apply ACF-50 Apply to hardware, can be used on electrical connections.
+Type Action Description Personnel Authorized Line Maintenance Apply ACF-50 Apply to hardware, can be used on electrical connections.
 Spray inside of steel tubing.
 Excess wiped off with a soft cloth immediately after spraying.
-Can be used to lubricate any rotating free joint like front fork etc. Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Apply ACF-50 Apply to folding mast joint area Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check all bolts, nuts, safety wires and lock pins for condition and rust Safety wires if broken or rusted should be replaced.
+Can be used to lubricate any rotating free joint like front fork etc. Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Apply ACF-50 Apply to folding mast joint area.
+Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check all bolts, nuts, safety wires and lock pins for condition and rust.
+Safety wires if broken or rusted should be replaced.
 Lock pins should be in good condition and not bent or rusted.
 Replace if necessary.
-Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station WARNING: Please follow proper procedure for safety wiring the propeller and exhaust springs.
-If in doubt refer to FAA Advisory Circular AC 43.13-1B
+Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station

-Туре Action Description Personnel Authorized Line Maintenance Change Oil if applicable (courtesy reminder only) Refer to engine manual Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check Coolant level in reservoir (courtesy reminder only) Add coolant if necessary.
+Type Action Description Personnel Authorized Line Maintenance Change oil if applicable (courtesy reminder only).
+Refer to engine manual.
+Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check Coolant level in reservoir (courtesy reminder only).
+Add coolant if necessary.
 We recommend 50/50 Dexcool coolant.
 If water is used to make a 50/50 mix, it should always be distilled water only.
-Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check all hoses, clamps for leaks Check all hoses including oil, fuel and coolant lines for condition and leaks.
+Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check all hoses, clamps for leaks.
+Check all hoses including oil, fuel and coolant lines for condition and leaks.
 Replace and/or tighten as necessary.
 Hose clamps should be snug but not overly tight.
 A force of 18 inch pounds (2 NM) is generally sufficient to make a good seal.
 Hoses replaced should be appropriate size and applicable to task.
 Fuel lines should be auto fuel lines resistant to alcohol/ethanol.
-Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check fuel filter/gascolator and fuel flow sensor if applicable Check visually for contamination and replace or clean if necessary Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station
+Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station Line Maintenance Check fuel filter/gascolator and fuel flow sensor if applicable.
+Check visually for contamination and replace or clean if necessary.
+Owner (holds at least a sport pilot certificate) LSA Repairman Inspection (only if ELSA) LSA Repairman Maintenance A&P Repair Station